 Advice for first home builders

 Building for the first time can be a daunting experience, there are so many things to think about and you might be unsure of the questions you need to ask.
-Here are some tips on what to think about when you build your first home:
+Here are some tips on what to think about when you build your first home or embark on your first new build project.

-Whilst all Ashcroft homes are built with a strong investment in mind, you will want to consider what finishes you want in the home – whether these will reflect your personal style or whether they need to be chosen with tenants in mind who may not care for the home quite like you would.
+Whilst all Ashcroft homes are built with return in mind, you will want to consider what finishes you want in the home – whether these will reflect your personal style or whether they need to be chosen with tenants or resale in mind.

 2. The land – do you have land available now and is it okay to build on?

-This question can delay the building process substantially, with people spending a long time looking for the perfect section for their home.
-Another way to consider land is to buy land with an older home on it and replace with a new home, or to purchase a home-and-land package, you just need to choose your plan!
+This question can delay the building process substantially, with people spending a long time looking for the perfect section for their new build project.
+Another way to consider land is to buy land with an older home on it and replace this with new housing – you can often replace one home with two or more new homes to truly maximise your property returns.
+Alternatively you may wish to purchase a home-and-land package, you just need to choose your plan!

-You could also consider subdividing your current land, which can free up equity in your property.
+You could also consider subdividing your current land, building on the new lots yourself, or selling the land.
+Both options can help you to free up the equity in your property.

 3. The budget